Filling Out USCIS Form I-751, Petition to Remove the Conditions on Residence (Line by Line)

 Question 9 wants to know if you have a USCIS Online Account Number.
 This is NOT your Alien Registration number.
 It's a number you were given if you ever filed an application, petition, or request using the USCIS Electronic Immigration System (called USCIS ELIS).
 If you don't have one, leave it blank.

-When Question 12 asks for your "place" of marriage, it means the city, state (if in the U.S.), and country (if outside the U.S.)—not the type of building or other location.
+When Question 12 asks for your "place" of marriage, it means the city, state (if in the United States), and country (if outside the U.S.)—not the type of building or other location.

-You can find the answer to Question 14 (when your conditional residence expires) on your green card.
-It's two years after you initially were approved for or received your permanent residence.
+You can find the answer to Question 14 (the date when your conditional residence expires) on your green card.
+It's two years after you initially were approved for or received your U.S. permanent residence.

 For Question 18, you will probably know if you are in "removal, deportation, or rescission proceedings."
-You would be in this situation if you had been convicted of a crime, given USCIS reason to believe that your marriage is fraudulent, or done something else to make you deportable from the United States.
-If you are in immigration court proceedings, you should already have a lawyer, who should help you with this petition as well.
+You would be in this situation if you had either been convicted of a crime, given USCIS reason to believe that your marriage is fraudulent, or done something else to make you deportable from the United States.
+If you are in immigration court proceedings, you hopefully already have a lawyer, who should help you with this petition as well.
+(Unfortunately, you would need to find your own lawyer; the government does not provide free counsel for immigration proceedings.)

 If you check "yes" to Question 19 about whether a fee was "paid to anyone other than an attorney in connection with this petition," you have not necessarily done anything wrong, but you might be questioned about it.
 If the person you paid helped you prepare the I-751, that person needs to provide information and sign in Part 10.